Actually Delicious Spinach Baby Food

 - banana and spinach

-Making your own sweet potato baby food is very easy if you have a blender, nutribullet or other baby food maker.
+Making your own sweetpotato spinach baby food is very easy if you have a blender, nutribullet or other baby food maker.

 And even as babies become toddlers, sweet potato recipes for toddlers are just as easy and fun!

-Honestly, sweet potato puree baby food is so versatile!
-Skip the storebought stuff and just make your own.
-Whether you’re spoon feeding, doing modified baby led weaning or full on blw, this can be an option.
+Skip the store-bought stuff and just make your own.
+Whether you’re spoon feeding, doing modified baby led weaning or full on blw, this homemade sweetpotato baby food can be an option.

-You probably have all or most of this stuff already!
+You probably have all or most of this stuff already and never thought of combining it until now.

-- Sweet potato – slew of nutrients listed above, carbohydrates, and natural sweetness
+- Sweetpotato – Sweetpotatoes are high in a slew of nutrients listed above, carbohydrates, and natural sweetness

-- Spinach – iron source and a versatile green
+- Spinach – good iron source and a versatile green high in micronutrients

 - Full fat yogurt – healthy fats, protein, calcium, probiotics, great way to introduce allergens